undpindia/dicra/CONTRIBUTING.md

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## New Contributor guide
 Familiarize yourself with the project's goals and objectives.
+Go through [ReadMe](https://github.com/shubhamcodez/dicra/blob/main/readme.md) and [Code of Conduct](https://github.com/shubhamcodez/dicra/blob/main/CODE_OF_CONDUCT.md) to better understand our expectations of standard and enforcement guidelines.

 #### For Technical contributions,
 <ul>